 Bongripper are on some shit, I can tell you that much.
 These guys have always been a unique force in the metal world with a diverse selection of albums to choose from.
 They always have a different feel with each release like they re-approach their music each time.
 The album art changes drastically and the stories are varied and often colorful or entirely devoid of color.
 I particularly admire them for their ability to communicate ideas without using vocals or lyrics.
 The albums are tight and the listener receives a clear theme or message each time that’s only foreshadowed by the track and album titles.
-I will always have patience for this album, it’s up there with Crimson by Edge of Sanity in terms of long songs with high replay value.

 This album art is full of morbid decay and spot on coloring.
 This was done by Sam Alcarez – Instagram – check him out because he’s only getting better.
-He’s still working with Bongripper in 2019 and I think it’s the perfect collaboration.

 Listening to drone doom is a whole activity, you don’t bother putting on an album that consists of two super long tracks unless you’re going to sit there and listen the whole way through.
 The average songs of normal bands build up towards the chorus and punch in under two minutes, Bongripper spend an EP worth of time getting there.
 Many bands and genres mess around with long songs here and there, but drone and funeral doom make it an album rather than an isolated track.
 It’s spiritually anti-consumer and anti-marketing in its approach to music, mostly appealing to fringe communities and audiophiles.
 I think it’s the perfect music for studying, writing, driving and almost all of the things I do in a day as a participant in this modern depression.